qurit-frizi/TMTV-Net/README.md

 ```

 Ensure to replace [/absolute/local/data/folder] and [/absolute/local/output/folder] with the absolute paths to your local data and output folders respectively.
 This command will initiate the inference process within the Docker container.
+*Please ensure that the input/output mapping is correctly configured for Windows systems.

 📁 Required folder structure for testing: The input folder path in your machine should contain a folder of CT and a folder of PET DICOM scans.